 Buccaneer Bay – Splash Water Park

-At just the right size to navigate with little ones and older kids alike, this pirate themed water park will keep kids and parents entertained for hours.
-Buccaneer Bay features three water slides for daredevils and a lazy river for your luxury seekers.
-Buccaneer Bay also has a children’s play area and two spray and splash pad areas where your your wrinkled little water babies can splash to their heart’s content.
-Splash La Mirada also Kids tickets for the day are $14.95, adults are $19.95.
-The park is open daily through August 13, weekends through October 1 and Saturdays through October 14.
+As far as full blown water parks go, this pirate-themed one is just the right size to navigate with little ones and older kids alike and will keep everyone entertained for hours.
+Buccaneer Bay features three water slides for daredevils (height restrictions apply) and a lazy river for those who prefer to float.
+There is also a children’s play area and two spray and splash pad spots where your soaked sprouts can wallow in water ‘til their heart’s content.

 La Mirada Regional Aquatics Center